 On Wednesday, 19 April 2017, LTA announced SBS Transit Ltd as the winner of the Seletar Bus Package.
 As a result, Seletar Bus Depot was officially handed over to SBS Transit in August 2017 to allow them sufficient time to expand their current operations by recruiting and training bus captains and technicians.

 On 23 December 2017, from 1800hrs, SBS Transit bus services under the Seletar Bus Package started refuelling and garaging at Seletar Bus Depot.
 This is in addition to the other bus services such as 13, 72, 128, 168 & CT8 which were then already garaging at Seletar Bus Depot.
-These non-Seletar Package bus services are likely to be shifted back to Ang Mo Kio Bus Depot when the Seletar Package officially kicks in the first half of 2018.
+These non-Seletar Package bus services were shifted back to Ang Mo Kio Bus Depot when the Seletar Package officially kicked in the first half of 2018.

 Carnival & Official Opening

 On 27 January 2018, during the Seletar Bus Depot Carnival, Seletar Bus Depot was officially opened by Coordinating Minister for Infrastructure & Minister for Transport Mr Khaw Boon Wan.